ScottBrian/scottbrian_utils/docs/source/index.rst

-.. sbt_utils documentation master file, created by sphinx-quickstart on Wed Jul  1 19:30:34 2020.
+.. scottbrian_utils documentation master file, created by sphinx-quickstart on Wed Jul  1 19:30:34 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.